 Meanwhile, the U.S. Supreme Court established a significant precedent in late November 2017 by denying a petition to overturn a Ninth Circuit court decision granting aquifer rights to the Agua Caliente Band of Cahuilla Indians in California’s Coachella Valley.
-The court’s action confirmed that Native American primary water rights in the United States include groundwater as well as surface water.
-If—as USDA projections predict—surface water in irrigated agricultural areas dries up by more than 50 percent by 2060, American Indian reservations will be sitting on liquid gold.
+The court’s action confirmed that tribal primary water rights in the United States include groundwater as well as surface water.
+If—as USDA projections predict—surface water in irrigated agricultural areas dries up by more than 50 percent by 2060, indigenous American reservations could be sitting on liquid gold.

 Himeur is happy that Gruet has struck a deal with the Santa Ana Pueblo.
 “New Mexico being a drought-ridden state, it’s a good partnership to have,” he says.
 “The first harvests have been pretty impressive.”
 And the alliance has proved more than a business venture between a family of immigrants from Champagne and an indigenous American tribe.
 Himeur adds with a smile, “The governor of the pueblo comes here to the winery and hangs out with us.”